 Challenger Society for Marine Science Student Award

-Students can only be entered by the Convenor of the final year dissertation module from universities located within the U. K. Only one submission will be accepted from each department and it should be of outstanding quality.
+Students can only be entered by the Convenor of the final year dissertation module from universities located within the UK.
+Only one submission will be accepted from each department and it should be of outstanding quality.
 Prizes are awarded after consideration by a panel drawn from the Challenger Society's Council.

 Judging Criteria